jmesparre/jm/memory-bank/progress.md

 ## What Works

 - The basic project structure is in place, including Next.js configuration, essential dependencies (React, Tailwind CSS, TypeScript), and initial directories for components and pages.
-- The memory bank directory and core documentation files have been created and partially populated.
+- The memory bank directory and core documentation files have been created and updated to reflect the expanded project scope and plan.

 ## What's Left to Build

-- The core content of the portfolio website (Homepage, Portfolio section, About section, Contact information/form) needs to be developed.
-- Implementation of specific UI components using shadcn/ui and other libraries.
+Based on the implementation steps outlined in the Project Brief:

+1.  **Wireframes & Contenido**:
+    -   Bocetar distribución de cada página.
+    -   Redactar textos SEO friendly (investigar palabras clave relevantes).
+2.  **Diseño Visual**:
+    -   Definir paleta de colores y tipografía alineada a tu branding.
+    -   Crear prototipos interactivos
+3.  **Desarrollo Front‑end**:
+    -   Configurar Next.js routes and page templates for all sections (Home, Services, Portfolio, About, Blog, Contact).
+    -   Implementar reusable components (Header, Footer, CTA, Cards, etc.).
+    -   Develop individual service pages.
+    -   Develop Portfolio/Case Studies section.
+    -   Develop About Me/Us section.
+    -   Develop Blog/Resources section.
+    -   Develop Contact page with form and scheduling integration.
+    -   Implement responsive design.
+4.  **Back‑end (if applicable)**:
+    -   Integrate contact form with a backend endpoint (Supabase or Netlify Functions).
+    -   Configure headless CMS (Sanity or Strapi) for the blog.
+5.  **SEO & Performance**:
+    -   Add metatags, sitemap.xml and robots.txt.
+    -   Optimize images and lazy‑loading.
+    -   Conduct Lighthouse tests and improve scores.
+6.  **Despliegue**:
-- Styling and responsiveness across different devices.
+    -   Configure domains and SSL certificates.
-- SEO optimization based on the goal of achieving the best possible search engine positioning.
-- Integration of animations using the `motion` library.
-- Populating the portfolio section with actual project details.
+7.  **Monitoreo y Actualizaciones**:
+    -   Install Google Analytics / Hotjar.
+    -   Establish process for periodic updates to the blog and portfolio.

 ## Current Status

-The project is in the initial setup and documentation phase.
-The foundational structure and technical context have been established, and the memory bank is being populated to guide future development.
+The project is in the initial planning and documentation phase.
+The foundational structure and technical context have been established, and the memory bank has been updated to reflect the expanded scope and detailed implementation plan.
+The next phase involves the manual steps of wireframing and content creation, followed by frontend development.

 ## Known Issues

-- The content of the core website sections is not yet implemented.
+- The content for all website sections (including services, portfolio items, and blog posts) is not yet created.
-- Specific design details and content for the portfolio items are pending.
+- Specific design details and visual prototypes are pending.
+- The choice of backend technology for the contact form and the headless CMS for the blog are pending decisions.

 ## Evolution of Decisions

-- The decision to use Next.js, React, and Tailwind CSS appears to be the current direction based on the existing `package.json` and file structure.
-- The use of shadcn/ui components is implied and will likely be a key part of the UI development process.
+- The project scope has significantly expanded to include a blog, detailed service pages, backend integration, and a headless CMS, moving beyond a basic portfolio site.
+- The implementation plan provides a structured approach to address the increased complexity.
+- Key technical decisions regarding backend and CMS are yet to be finalized.